Mclnol16/UoSDataSci/README.md

 **Contact:** Email: jason.graham@scranton.edu

-This course will run during the Fall 2018 semester.
+This course will run during the Fall 2018 semester at the [University of Scranton](http://www.scranton.edu/).
 Content will be added to the repo as the course proceeds.
 For students enrolled in the course, addtional material such as the official class syllabus, readings, etc. will be posted on the learning management system (D2L) for the course.